 The compensation for the funding can carry interest, exclusive product supply agreements or entitle Fresenius Medical Care to a prorata share of profits, if any.
 Fresenius Medical Care has a right of first refusal in the event the owners sell the business or assets.
-These clinics and the dialysis product distributor are VIEs, in which Fresenius Medical Care has been determined to be the primary beneficiary and which therefore have been fully consolidated.
+These clinics and the dialysis product distributor are SPEs which are controlled by Fresenius Medical Care and therefore have been fully consolidated.
 They generated approximately €151 million (US\$194 million) and €140 million (US\$195 million) in sales in 2012 and 2011, respectively.
-Fresenius Medical Care provided funding to these VIEs through loans and accounts receivable of €111 million (US\$147 million) and €114 million (US\$148 million) in 2012 and 2011, respectively.
-Relating to the VIEs, in 2012, Fresenius Medical Care consolidated assets in an amount of €152 million (US\$200 million), liabilities in an amount of €102 million (US\$134 million) and €50 million (US\$66 million) in equity.
-In 2011, €168 million (US\$217 million) assets, €125 million (US\$162 million) liabilities and €43 million (US\$55 million) equity were consolidated.
-The interest held by the other shareholders in the consolidated VIEs is reported as noncontrolling interest in the consolidated statement of financial position at December 31, 2012.
+Fresenius Medical Care provided funding to these SPEs through loans and accounts receivable of €111 million (US\$147 million) and €114 million (US\$148 million) in 2012 and 2011, respectively.
+The interest held by the other shareholders in the consolidated SPEs is reported as noncontrolling interest in the consolidated statement of financial position at December 31, 2012.

 Fresenius Vamed participates in long-term project entities which are set up for long-term defined periods of time and for the specific purpose of constructing and operating thermal centers.
-Some of these project entities qualify as VIEs, in which Fresenius Vamed is not the primary beneficiary based on the cash flow analysis of the involved parties.
+These project entities are SPEs, which are not controlled by Fresenius Vamed and therefore are not consolidated.
 The project entities generated approximately €86 million in sales in 2012 (2011: €78 million).
-The VIEs finance themselves mainly through debt, profit participation rights and investment grants.
-Assets and liabilities relating to the VIEs are not material.
-Fresenius Vamed made no payments to the VIEs other than contractually stipulated.
-From today's perspective and due to the contractual situation, Fresenius Vamed is not exposed to any material risk of loss from these VIEs.

-The consolidated financial statements of 2012 included. in addition to Fresenius SE & Co.
+The SPEs finance themselves mainly through debt, profit participation rights and investment grants.
+Assets and liabilities relating to the SPEs are not material.
+Fresenius Vamed made no payments to the SPEs other than contractually stipulated.
+From today's perspective and due to the contractual situation, Fresenius Vamed is not exposed to any material risk of loss from these SPEs.
+The consolidated financial statements of 2012 included, in addition to Fresenius SE & Co.
 KGaA, 221 (2011: 163) German and 1,481 (2011: 1,094) foreign companies.